-POVERTY

-between structural and conjunctural
+POVERTY between structural and conjunctural

-the problems that most afflict countries.
+G lobally, poverty levels and extreme poverty are the problems that most afflict countries.
 Such relevance is crucial in the United Nations 2030 Agenda, as it is the first of the 17 Sustainable Development Goals (SDGs) launched in 2015, which refers to countries reducing poverty in all its forms and dimensions (UN, n.d.1).
 In the context of social Mexico, there have been modest advances in the fight against poverty and inequality.
 The levels are like those observed in past decades and high compared to similarly developed countries in Latin America (Rivas and Gaudín, 2021).

-As Table 1 shows, Mexico has the highest percentages concerning the incidence rate of poverty globally1, both in the Latin American region and in OECD members.
-Nationally, there is a significant gap between income quintiles, i.e., the wealthiest 20% of the population in Mexico has an income 11.1 times higher than the poorest 20%, reflecting one of the highest inequality indexes (Gini index2) compared to other countries.
+As Table 1 shows, Mexico has the highest percentages concerning the incidence rate of poverty globally, both in the Latin American region and in OECD members.
+Nationally, there is a significant gap between income quintiles, i.e., the wealthiest 20% of the population in Mexico has an income 11.1 times higher than the poorest 20%, reflecting one of the highest inequality indexes (Gini index) compared to other countries.
 Consequently, critical structural gaps persist in Mexico as expressions of the broad inequality that hinders development.